mhmxs/calico-route-reflector-operator/README.md

 ## Usage

-This is a standard Kubebuilder opertor so building and deploying process is similar as a (stock Kubebuilder project)[https://book.kubebuilder.io/cronjob-tutorial/running.html].
+This is a standard Kubebuilder opertor so building and deploying process is similar as a [stock Kubebuilder project](https://book.kubebuilder.io/cronjob-tutorial/running.html).

 Use official image:
 ```